Michael K. Williams: Man who sold the late actor fentanyl-laced heroin pleads guilty – KION546

 Williams was found dead in his New York City apartment in 2021 in what the New York City Medical Examiner’s Officer ruled an accidental overdose.
 He was 54.

-“Irvin Cartagena sold fentanyl-laced heroin in broad daylight in New York City, feeding addiction and causing tragedy,” the US Attorney’s office said in a statement Thursday.
+“Irvin Cartagena sold fentanyl-laced heroin in broad daylight in New York City, feeding addiction and causing tragedy,” the US Attorney’s Office for the Southern District of New York said in a statement Thursday.
 “In doing so, he dealt the fatal dose that killed Michael K. Williams.”

 Cartagena, 39, faces a mandatory minimum of five years in prison but could face up to 40 years behind bars when he is sentenced by a federal judge.